flowplayer/api-docs/source/includes/_analytics.md

 Parameter | Description
 --------- | -------------------------------------
-displays        | number of displays for this Account.
-A `display` is registered when the player is completely loaded and ready to play the Account. plays.total    | total number of plays for this Account.
-A `play` is registered when the Account starts to play.
-If the Account have prerolls this is registered after all prerolls are complete. plays.unique        | number of unique plays. plays.device.desktop | number of plays on desktop plays.device.mobile | number of plays on mobile
+displays        | number of displays for this Organization.
+A `display` is registered when the player is completely loaded and ready to play the Organization. plays.total    | total number of plays for this Organization.
+A `play` is registered when the Organization starts to play.
+If the Organization have prerolls this is registered after all prerolls are complete. plays.unique        | number of unique plays. plays.device.desktop | number of plays on desktop plays.device.mobile | number of plays on mobile